WHAT YOU NEED TO KNOW ABOUT TERMITES THIS SPRING

 As destructive as they are, there are a few prevention tips to reduce the risk of termite invasion.
 Remembering that the subterranean termite colonizes in soil, keep the ground around your foundation dry with proper drainage techniques and slope the ground away from the building.
 This will eliminate any standing water accumulating from guttering and downspouts.
 Equally important is to seal off any points of entry.
 Fill cracks in the concrete foundation and around any holes or openings where utility lines and pipes enter the home.

-Remember, termites cause considerable damage to structures and your pest control specialist should be called upon first sign of termites.
+Remember, termites cause considerable damage to structures and your pest control specialist should be called upon the first sign of termites.